TonePoems/tonepoems.github.io/pages/cool_projects.md

 Perfect example of putting way too much work into an esoteric project.
 PowerPoint is my preferred meme generator for work so this holds a special place in my heart.

-It has (very raapidly) spawned [several other](https://youtu.be/iT2pfmv3cSE?si=pJmME35hGE_6yRt4) in depth videos expanding on the PowerPoint flag making capabilities.
+It has (very rapidly) spawned [several other](https://youtu.be/iT2pfmv3cSE?si=pJmME35hGE_6yRt4) in depth videos expanding on the PowerPoint flag making capabilities.

 ---